Photo by SynthEx/Shutterstock

 Travel insurance with the IHG Rewards Club Premier includes:

 Among other phenomenal perks, this premium product includes some excellent purchase and travel protections.
-It is currently offering new applicants up to 75,000 Membership Rewards points after they use their card to make $5,000 in purchases in the first six months, and earns 10 points per dollar on eligible purchases at U.S. supermarkets and U.S. gas stations, on up to $15,000 in combined spending during your first six months of card membership.
-Its annual fee is $550.
+It is currently offering new applicants up to 75,000 Membership Rewards points after they use their card to make $5,000 in purchases in the first six months, and earns 10 points per dollar on eligible purchases at U.S. supermarkets and U.S. gas stations, on up to $15,000 in combined spending during your first six months of card membership (terms apply).
+Its annual fee is $550 (see rates and fees).

 Travel insurance with the Amex Platinum includes: